StatelessStudio/pointyapi/MIGRATION.md

 2. Now using class-validator v13.2.0.
 Update your project accordingly
 3. Loading configuration from local.config.json has been deprecated.
 See readme to configure your environment.
 4. Removed and replaced logging with ts-tiny-log. pointy.log and db.logger have been removed, and a global logger instance is used.
 See readme to use & configure logger.
+5. PointyAPI no longer "pollutes" express' namespaces to extend the Request and Response interfaces.
+Instead, they are extended.
+Change `import { Request, Response, ... } from 'express';` to `import { Request, Response, ... } from 'pointyapi`.
+   1. NOTE: PointyAPI doesn't export all members from express; so you may need to split imports if they import other than Request/Response/NextFunction/Application
+6. Many functions and members have been type "hardened".
+You may need to adjust/cast parameters and members if you see compilation errors.